opentensor/developer-docs/docs/keys/multisig.md

 Let's try executing a sensitive operation with the multisig wallet: transferring TAO.
 Choose any destination wallet that you control.
 It can be one of the signatories.
 Note this wallet's balance, so you can confirm the transaction's ultimate success by seeing the increase in that balance.

-To transfer TAO out of the multisig wallet requires a multisig transaction, meaning it must be signed by threshold $M$ of the $\N$ total signatories.
+To transfer TAO out of the multisig wallet requires a multisig transaction, meaning it must be approved by threshold $M$ of the $N$ total signatories.
 First, one wallet must propose the transaction.
 This proposal will exist on the blockchain where it can be signed by other signatories, which will execute the proposed transaction.

-Note that the signatory that proposes a multisig action must pay a fee, which will be displayed in the multisig transaction modal.
+Note that the signatory that proposes a multisig action must make a deposit that will be returned upon approval or rejection of the transaction, the amount of which will be displayed in the multisig transaction modal.
 The wallet that will propose the multisig transaction must have a balance above this amount.

 ### Propose the transfer